csc301-fall-2021/team-project-11-nahdet-el-mahrousa/deliverable-1/planning.md

  * User stories must contain acceptance criteria.
 Examples of user stories with different formats can be found here: https://www.justinmind.com/blog/user-story-examples/. **It is important that you provide a link to an artifact containing your user stories**.
  * If you have a partner, these must be reviewed and accepted by them.

-1. As a starting up entrepreneur,
+1. As a startup entrepreneur,
 I want to find an investor have interests with my business, So that I could get financial supports.
-Given I do not have enough money to start my business, WHEN an investor give me financial supports.
+Given I do not have enough money to start my business, WHEN an investor give me financial supports,
 THEN I can focus on my project without concerning about living.

-2. As a starting up entrepreneur,
+2. As a startup entrepreneur,
 I want to find a reliable agency or lawyer,
 So that I could prepare all legal papers required for my business.
 Given legal documents are sent to my business,
 WHEN a lawyer reviewed and upgrade my papers,
 THEN the government gives me permission/certificate.

-3. As a starting up entrepreneur,
+3. As a startup entrepreneur,
-I want to connect with previous starting up entrepreneurs, So that I could learn from their experience.
+I want to connect with previous startup entrepreneurs, So that I could learn from their experience.
 Given I have a question and I do not know where to find the answer, WHEN I talk with another entrepreneur,
 THEN he shares his experience with me and help me.

-4. As a starting up entrepreneur,
+4. As a startup entrepreneur,
 I want to know what kind of preparations I need to do before I start up my business, So that my business will be ready to start,
 Given I do not know what is the local trend,
 WHEN I meet with the guidance staff from our website, THEN I knew that I need to prepare before startups, include funds, certificates etc.

-5. As a starting up entrepreneur,
+5. As a startup entrepreneur,
 I want to have a proper business model with identified customer So that I can specifically target my users.
 Given I have no previous experience,
 WHEN I asked for professional supports from the organization, THEN I have the most fit business model for me.

+6. As a Nahdet El Mahrousa employee,
+I want to know what the startup entrepreneurs are currently concerning So that I can design services accordingly.
+Given I have no clue how to gather information about these entrepreneurs, WHEN I look at the statistics in the admin dashboard, THEN I will see which of our customers' problems is the most urgent to be resolved.

+6. As a startup entrepreneur in rural area,

 ----
 ## Intellectual Property Confidentiality Agreement